sor/myll/README.md

     - default arguments possible from callsite (like LINE and FILE)

 # Modules
-C++ modules already foreshadow and Myll already supports the idea, although a bit different in their current form.
+C++'s modules already foreshadow and Myll already supports the idea, although a bit different in their current form.
 Myll modules specify in which .cpp/.h file things end up, when you specify "module test;" in 2 .myll files they will merge their output to a test.h and test.cpp file.
 If you don't specify a module, the original filename is used as its module, test.myll is implicily "module test;".